Overview

 Taken together, these developments suggest a slow but measurable shift toward greater transparency.

-However, as detailed in the sections that follow, Amtrak remains far less transparent than its publicly funded peers—and significant gaps in public access and accountability remain.
+However, as discussed below, Amtrak remains far less transparent than its publicly funded peers — and significant gaps in public access and accountability remain.

 Contents